 During the REMIT implementation stage, the Agency will put in place the IT tools and procedures for effectively monitoring wholesale energy markets, including data exchange with NRAs and other authorities (at national and EU level) with which the Agency will cooperate.
 This stage started with the entry into force of REMIT on 28 December 2011.
+Since then, the Agency has issued three editions of the Guidance on the application of

+Trg republike 3, 1000 Ljubljana, Slovenia • t: +386 (0)82053 400 • www.acer.europa.eu

-Since then, the Agency has issued three editions of the Guidance on the application of REMIT definitions, a document defining the Registration Format and its Recommendations to the European Commission on the records of transactions.
+REMIT definitions, a document defining the Registration Format and its Recommendations to the European Commission on the records of transactions.
 During the remaining part of the REMIT implementation stage, the Agency will focus on completing the development and deployment of the IT system for the effective monitoring of the markets in wholesale energy products (the IT system for market participants' registration is already operational).
-The software implementation will have to be completed within six months of the adoption by the European Commission of the Implementing Acts.
-As the adoption of the Implementing Acts is expected to take place towards the end of 2014, the implementation stage needs to be completed by mid-2015.
-The Commission's implementing acts may, however, foresee several phases of data collection and therefore REMIT implementation may go on beyond this period until data collection of all wholesale energy products covered by the Commission's implementing acts starts.
+The software implementation has been progressing well and parts of the REMIT IT system (ARIS) - e.g. the platform for the registration of Registered Reporting Mechanisms - already went live in January 2015, upon entry into force of the Implementing Acts.
+The remaining parts will have to reach operational stage well in advance of the application of the corresponding provisions in REMIT.